 Also pictured on the menu (courtesy HathiTrust, the other images are from Wikipedia) is the Britannia Bridge.

-The wines and foods would have done credit to any sizeable city in the world let alone the small burg Toronto was then.
-It hardly counted more than 30,000 people.
-Yet period photos show the city developing nicely.
+The wines and foods would have done credit to any sizeable city in the world let alone the small burgh of Toronto.
+The town hardly counted more than 30,000 people.
+Yet, period photos show the city developing nicely then.
 One or two churches still stand and look the same.

-[Note: Part II to this post appears here].
+Note: Part II to this post appears here.